 - 1. Isolate the nitrogen generator and relieve pressure. - 2.
-Disconnect the power to the nitrogen generator. - 3.
-Disconnect drain hose from bottom of filters.
-Unscrew the bowl from the filter body.
+Disconnect the power to the nitrogen generator. - Unscrew the bowl from the filter body by pushing the black lever down and twisting.
+This can be done without disconnecting the drain line.
 See Figure 23. - 4.
 Remove the element by unscrewing the filter.
 See Figure 24. - 5.
 Clean the filter body and bowl with a clean rag. - 6.
 Replace the filter elements using filters provided in the replacement kit. - 7.
 Check for leaks.